RyanElliottGit/FarkleBot/README.md

 -keep
 ```

-This will allow you to keep any number of dice by listing the dice number seperated by a space.
+This will allow you to keep any number of dice by listing the dice number separated by a space.

 ### Example: